1204 St. Catherine Street East,

 Ouimet would obtain French movies from France and would translate the English ones he got from the United States.
 But after many years of success, the competition grew stronger and forced Ouimet to sell his theatre.

-His movie palace, renamed Le Canadien was changed back to Ouimetoscope in 1980 to become a repertoire cinema venue, which lasted until 1992.
+His movie palace, renamed Le Canadien.
+On September 7, 1963 it was renamed Festival Cinema.
+It changed back to Ouimetoscope in 1980 to become a repertoire cinema venue, which lasted until 1992.
 (Twinned in 1980, third screen added 1989).

 Presently, a retail shop occupies the former lobby with a small noodle shop on the corner.
 The auditorium is abandoned.
 A small commemorative plate is affixed on the outside wall.
 It is the only sign of this building’s important place in cinematic history.